kbase/kbase-ui/getting-started/prerequisites.md

 ## docker

 Distribution of Docker changes from time to time.
-Currently it is best to consule the [Docker Store](https://store.docker.com/search?type=edition&offering=community), which should list a distribution for macOS, Windows, and various Linux distributions.
+Currently it is best to consult the [Docker Store](https://store.docker.com/search?type=edition&offering=community), which should list a distribution for macOS, Windows, and various Linux distributions.

 That failing, just explore [Docker](https://docker.com).